jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 #### Superblock

 Unix systems use superblocks to save _filesystem metadata_.
-Most of the times this block is located at the beginning of the file system and replicated on other locations too.
+Most of the time this block is located at the beginning of the file system and replicated on other locations too.
 The `-n` of `mke2fs` displays superblock locations

 ```text
 # mke2fs -n /dev/sda7